4ntoine/ServiceDiscovery-java/README.md

         }
     });
+    locator.setMode(Mode.UDP); // response mode (or Mode.TCP)
+    locator.discoverServices(SERVICE_TYPE);

 ## How it works

 1. Publisher listens for UDP milticast requests from Locator.
-2. Locator starts listening for response and sends `ServiceRequest` with required service `type` and response `port` values.
+2. Locator starts listening for response (UDP or TCP, depends on locator `mode`) and sends `ServiceRequest` with required fields:
+  * `string type` // service type to discover
+  * `Mode mode` // TCP or UDP response mode
+  * `int port` // either TCP or UDP port for response
-3. Publisher receives request, accepts or rejects it (in listener `boolean onServiceRequestReceived()` or comparing requested and actual service type) and sends `ServiceResponse` over TCP directly to requester host and port.
+3. Publisher receives request, accepts or rejects it (in listener `boolean onServiceRequestReceived()` or comparing requested and actual service type) and sends `ServiceResponse` over TCP directly to requester host and port in request (if TCP mode reponse was in request) or UDP multicast response (same UDP group but port in request).
 4. Locator receives response and notifies service is found.

 ## Testing

-See `DiscoveryTestCase` for more information
+See `DiscoveryTestCase` for more information.
+Average discovery time in my home network is about 60 ms.

 ## How to build

 It's built with Maven:
 > mvn clean install

+or

+> mvn clean install -DskipTests=true

+to build without testing

+## License
+Free for non-commercial usage, contact for commercial usage.

 ## Author
 Anton Smirnov, dev@antonsmirnov.name